London Local Authorities and Transport for London Act 2013

 - Powers relating to the installation of electric vehicle charging points.

-London Councils has recently produced a Code of Practice relating to attaching street signs and street lamps to building.
+Code of Practice relating to attaching street signs and street lamps to building.

 London Local Authorities Act 2012